McIlroy shares US Open lead with England's Tarren

 Both players have been suspended by the PGA Tour for joining the new LIV Golf series, although the United States Golf Association, which runs the US Open, has allowed them to compete this week.

-Benign conditions at Brookline Country Club just outside Boston saw 16 of the early wave finish under par, but the rough looked typically tough, and the wind was just starting to get up as the afternoon players headed out.
+Benign conditions at Brookline saw 16 of the early wave finish under par, but the rough looked typically tough and the wind was just starting to get up as the afternoon players headed out.

 The Northern Irishman was leading on four under after 17 holes but missed the ninth green, his final hole of the day, and failed to get up-and-down from greenside rough to save his par.